eclipse-fog05/website/content/docs/getting-started/installation.md

 ## From debian packages

-{{% notice warning %}}
-| Installation from debian packages installs the 0.2.2 version.
+*Installation from debian packages installs the 0.2.2 version.
-| This is the old OCaml based version that WILL NOT receive any bugfix or support.
+This is the old OCaml based version that **WILL NOT** receive any bugfix or support.*
-{{% /notice %}}

 For each release `.deb` files are generated for Ubuntu 18.04 LTS, and works also with newer versions of Ubuntu.
 Those files can be found in the [release page on GitHub](https://github.com/eclipse-fog05/fog05/releases/tag/v0.2.1), and are available for `x86_64` and `aarch64`.